katjaweb/running-assistant-rag/README.md

 **Set Your OpenAI API Key**

+To use the RAG application, you need an OpenAI API key.
+You can create one in your OpenAI account dashboard.

-Export your OpenAI API key as an environment variable:
+Once created, export the key as an environment variable:

 ```bash
 export OPENAI_API_KEY='YOUR_OPENAI_API_KEY'